Jenny Tung: Personal life

-Tung’s mother and father immigrated to the United States from China and moved to Maryland and then to Delaware where they had Tung and her older sister, Wenny.
-Tung’s father was a chemical engineer for DuPont, an American chemical company, and her mother was a teacher prior to their coming to the United States.
-Upon starting her undergraduate work at Duke University, Tung studied biology with the intent to become a physician, but she discovered her passion lay more in evolutionary biology after a taking a course on forging social ideals during her first semester.
-Tung is married to Sayan Mukherjee, a Duke University Professor of Statistical Science, Mathematics, and Computer Science.
+Tung's mother and father immigrated to the United States from Taiwan and moved to Maryland and then to Delaware where they had Tung and her older sister, Wenny.
+Tung's father was a chemical engineer for DuPont, an American chemical company, and her mother was a teacher prior to their coming to the United States.
+Upon starting her undergraduate career at Duke University, Tung studied biology with the intent to become a physician, but she discovered her passion lay more in evolutionary biology after a taking a course on forging social ideals during her first semester.

 Education

 Tung earned a bachelor's degree in 2003 from Duke University.
 She remained at Duke for her graduate studies, obtaining a PhD in 2010.
-After a postdoc at the University of Chicago, she came back to Duke University to work as an associate professor in the field of Evolutionary Anthropology and Biology.
+After a postdoc at the University of Chicago, she came back to Duke University to work as a professor in the field of Evolutionary Anthropology and Biology.
+Tung founded the Department of Primate Behavior and Evolution at the Max Planck Institute for Evolutionary Anthropology in 2022.

 Research

 Her research is helping to provide a better understanding for how health, lifespans, and fitness are all affected by social and environmental stressors.
-Tung focused her early research on primates, but is now looking to further her research with meerkats to continue to study the social interactions among them and link those interactions to other aspects of research.
+Tung's research is focused on primates, but also extends to other social mammals.
 Tung discovered that the social environment of primates doesn't just influence the physical health and behavior of an individual, but also affects gene regulation.
 In a different study, she researched the same idea, but in more competitive environments such as wild meerkats.
 She also looked into how the different social environments affected the rest of the individual's life in terms of: social status, relationships with others, and behavior.
 She has conducted and contributed to many other projects.
 Jenny Tung's most cited paper according to Google Scholar is "Social environment is associated with gene regulatory variation in the rhesus macaque immune system".
 Published in 2012, the paper has been cited by fields ranging from human genomics to bioethics.